2006 Asian Games opening ceremony: Pre-ceremonial events

 Prior to the opening ceremony, Qatari youngsters spent 10 minutes creating a traditional Qatari Al Sadu carpet on the stadium floor.
 This was followed by youngsters from Aspire Academy, who raced around the stadium chasing Orry, the Games’ mascot to represent Qatar’s bid to make the country the sports capital of the Middle East.

 Preface

 The ceremony started with the arrival of Emir of Qatar Sheikh Hamad bin Khalifa Al Thani, OCA chairman Sheikh Ahmed Al-Fahad and their wives into the stadium.

 Countdown

 After that, a 10-second countdown projection on the stadium floor began to signal the start of the opening ceremony.
-A group of 2,300 young people then used flares to form the national flag followed by a message consisting of the Arabic and English greetings "As-salamu alaykum" (ٱلسَّلَامُ عَلَيْكُمْ, "peace upon to you").
+A group of 2,300 young people then used flares to form the national flag followed by a message consisting of the Arabic and English greetings "As-salamu alaykum" (ٱلسَّلَامُ عَلَيْكُمْ, "peace be upon you").